 What is the Passion Project Showcase?

-Beginning Winter 2021, Big Bend will have a quarterly event to feature the works of wonder that inspire a member of our school community.
-The library will have a page dedicated to the showcase and will post the recordings for later viewing.
+Big Bend started a quarterly event in Winter 2021 to feature the works of wonder that inspire members of our school community.

 Why have a Passion Project Showcase?

 At Big Bend, we are fortunate enough to be surrounded by talented and awesome people.
 Our school is full of faculty, administrators, staff, and students who are experts in a wide variety of areas.
 Their work is driven by excitement and curiosity, and we want to celebrate these love labors.

 Okinawa, Japan is where I call home.
 I was born in the pottery district of the capital city, Naha, on that tropical island until I left at 18.
 My mother was Okinawan and my father was from West Virginia.
 The benefit of two cultures has left me enriched with the qualities of both.
 Although my art training is in the classical western tradition, my aesthetics have always been eastern.
 I married young and raised a family before I went to school and trained to be an artist.
 I always knew I would train in art and had no desire for anything else.
 I started school at Bakersfield College and went on to receive my Bachelor’s degree in art at California State University, Bakersfield.
 From there I continued at New Mexico State University to receive my Master of Fine Arts in painting and drawing.
 I taught in the Las Cruces, New Mexico and El Paso, Texas area prior to my moving to teach at Big Bend Community College.
 While in Las Cruces, I also worked at the University Art Gallery and Kent Museum as curator/registrar/collections person- basically, whatever needed doing.